-The Oregon Solutions project team was charged to “create a community action plan that enables public sector, private sector, and non-profit organizations to agree on shared outcomes and coordinate team members’ specific activities.”
-The community action plan to reduce childhood obesity hope to ultimately involve actions making an impact at three levels: culture, policy and regulation.
+The Oregon Solutions project team was charged to “create a community action plan that enables public sector, private sector, and nonprofit organizations to agree on shared outcomes and coordinate team members’ specific activities.”
+The community action plan to reduce childhood obesity hoped to ultimately involve actions making an impact at three levels: culture, policy and regulation.

 The rate of childhood obesity in Wasco County exceeded both the state and national levels.
-More than one in three children in Wasco County were clinically obese, meaning they had a body mass index, or BMI,greater than the 85% percentile.
-Perhaps for the first time in the County's history, their children would not have a healthier life than their parents nor will they likely live as long.
-This Oregon Solutions project team is dedicated to reducing childhood obesity in Wasco County.
-The project team committed to creating a healthier built environment for their children's sake; educating and informing the community to change community norms around the importance of proper nutrition and being active; and working collectively and collaboratively to change the things they can within their own organizations and within the community to reduce the likelihood of childhood obesity.
+More than one in three children in Wasco County were clinically obese, meaning they had a body mass index, or BMI, greater than the eighty-fifth percentile.
+Perhaps for the first time in the county’s history, their children would not have a healthier life than their parents nor would they likely live as long.
+This Oregon Solutions project team was dedicated to reducing childhood obesity in Wasco County.
+The project team committed to creating a healthier built environment for their children’s sake; educating and informing the community to change community norms around the importance of proper nutrition and being active; and working collectively and collaboratively to change the things they can within their own organizations and within the community to reduce the likelihood of childhood obesity.

-The Coalition's many activities can be thought as sorted-into five main areas.
-These mirror the Robert Wood Johnson Foundation’s five approaches to reducing childhood obesity:
+The coalition’s many activities mirrored the Robert Wood Johnson Foundation’s five approaches to reducing childhood obesity.
+They were as follows:

-- Make a healthy school environment the norm. and not th.e exception across the United
+- Make a healthy school environment the normal and not the exception across the United States.

 - Make healthy foods and beverages the affordable, available, and desired choice in all neighborhoods and communities.

 - Eliminate the consumption of sugar sweetened beverages among 0-5 year olds.

 Coalition member organizations engaged in a variety of existing anti-childhood obesity activities and began new efforts.
 The Declaration of Cooperation commitments illustrate these activities.